um-grex/grex-docs/content/docs/grex/running/batch/_index.md

 ## Serial Jobs

 The simplest kind of job is a serial job when one compute process runs in a sequential fashion.
-Naturally, this job can utilize only a sigle CPU core: large parallel supercomputers do not parallelize binary codes automatically.
-So the resources can be wall time and memory.
+Naturally, such job can utilize only a single CPU core: even large parallel supercomputers as a rule do not parallelize binary codes automatically.
+So the CPU request for a serial job is always 1, which is the default;  the other resources can be wall time and memory.
 SLURM has two ways of specifying the later: memory per cpu core (_-\-mem-per-cpu=_) and total memory per node (_-\-mem=_).
-It is more logical to use per-core memory always; except in case of the whole-node jobs when special value -\-mem=0 gives all the available memory per each node.
-If you have used Torque before, _-\-mem-per-cpu_ is the same as _pmem_.
+It is more logical to use per-core memory always; except in case of the whole-node jobs when special value -\-mem=0 gives all the available memory for the allocated node.
+An example script is provided below.

 {{< highlight bash >}}
 #!/bin/bash